sanjaysaini1/svg2java/readme.txt

   (Java 64K per method limit)

-The idea and the initial code is taken from the flamingo project
+The idea and the initial code is taken from the Flamingo project

 https://flamingo.dev.java.net/